Chef Angelo Sosa opens new restaurant, Kembara, in the Valley

 Kembara, according to a press release, is a “reflection of both Chef Sosa’s and (restaurant developer Mark) Stone’s culinary odysseys traveling, cooking, and tasting across the broad continent of Asia throughout their careers, pulling inspiration from Chiang Mai to Hanoi to Tokyo to Penang and beyond.”

-The restaurant will be housed at JW Marriott Phoenix Desert Ridge Resort & Spa in north Phoenix.
+The restaurant will debut Thursday at JW Marriott Phoenix Desert Ridge Resort & Spa in north Phoenix.
 The addition marks the final phase of an $80 million transformation.

 The eatery is designed by Thomas Schoos, who has always outfitted such restaurants as Morimoto in Napa and Mexico City, Margot in Los Angeles and Tía Carmen in Phoenix.